 The Importance of Mindful Leadership

-It’s not that scripts are bad, but an unchallenged, overreliance on them can be.
+It’s not that such scripts are bad, but an unchallenged overreliance on them can be.
 Why?
 Because opportunities are missed and mistakes happen when we’re disengaged from our lives.
-Even on our morning drive to work, when we take the same route every day, it’s pretty dangerous to get too comfortable in that notion and stop paying attention, letting your mind drift from the present moment to worry about the present or future.
+It can be dangerous to get too comfortable and stop paying attention, letting your mind drift from the present moment to worry about the present or future.
 Waking up to the present moment is critical to stopping stress and building resilience.

-It feels counterintuitive, but slowing down can help you speed up because it can help you see what’s really happening, rather than playing a script that is full of assumptions that may or may not be true any longer.
-Mindful leadership helps you live with intention, both at work and at home, strengthening your ability to connect to themselves and each other, as well as strengthen their ability to skillfully initiate change.
+It feels counterintuitive, but slowing down can help you speed up because it can help you see what’s really happening, rather than working from assumptions that may or may not be true.
+Mindful leadership helps you live with intention, both at work and at home, strengthening your ability to connect to yourself and others, as well as your ability to lead change effectively.

 Own Your Day Through Mindfulness